 It’s important to know exactly how much space you have to work with when designing a bathroom.
 A bathroom designer or architect can make scale drawings or you can create your own using graph paper.

 The plan will help you understand where essentials like the bath and/or shower, toilet and basin can be positioned.
 Note, too, where the door is as well as any windows.

 Even a very small bathroom design can be turned into a restful and practical space with some thorough planning.
 You can check out our in depth feature on small bathroom ideas if you are after more specific advice.

-Decide on what to include in a bathroom
+Decide on what to include in your bathroom design

-To plan a layout, you’ll need a list of what you’d like in a new bathroom:
+To plan a layout, you’ll need a list of what you’d like in your new bathroom design:

 - Freestanding bath